sierkov/daedalus-turbo/README.md

 to support a billion clients is presented in the [Scalability of Bulk Synchronization in the Cardano Blockchain](./doc/2023_Sierkov_CardanoBulkSynchronization.pdf) paper.

 # Quality
-The accuracy of the ledger state reconstruction has been tested by comparing the reconstructed components of the ledger state with those prepared by Cardano Node at the end of each Shelley+ epoch on the Cardano's mainnet up to epoch 465.
-The code of the test is located in the [test/validate-state.cpp](test/validate-state.cpp) file.
+The accuracy of the ledger state reconstruction has been tested by recreating the ledger state from raw blockchain data at the end (the presented method batches updates) of each post-Shelley epoch up to the mainnet's epoch 494, exporting it into the Cardano Node format, and comparing it with the snapshot produced by Cardano Node version 8.9.2.
+The source code of the tools used for the comparison are located in [lib/dt/cli-test/test-node-state.cpp](lib/dt/cli-test/test-node-state.cpp) and [lib/dt/cli-test/test-export-full.cpp](lib/dt/cli-test/test-export-full.cpp)

 The indexing and history-reconstruction code has been tested using a sample of ten thousand randomly-selected stake keys.
 For 100% of those, the reconstructed ADA balance (excluding rewards) precisely matched the stake recorded in the ledger snapshot produced by Cardano Node.
 The testing was performed with slot number 106012751 at the tip of the blockchain.
-The code of the test is located in the [test/validate-balance.cpp](test/validate-balance.cpp) file.
+The code of the test is located in the [lib/dt/cli-test/test-stake-balances.cpp](lib/dt/cli-test/test-stake-balances.cpp) file.

 # Roadmap
 The development of the project is organized into the following milestones: